 The R.M. successfully applied for funding under the National Disaster Mitigation Program – Stream 2: Flood Mapping, administered by Public Safety Canada.
 The federal government paid for 50% of the project costs and the provincial government paid the other 50% through the Flood Damage Reduction Program.

-A copy of the final study can be found HERE.
-The modelling determined that some areas are considered flood fringe where development can occur subject to development conditions, however the majority of the floodplain has been identified as floodway where development cannot occur.
+The modelling in the final study determined that some areas are considered flood fringe where development can occur subject to development conditions, however the majority of the floodplain has been identified as floodway where no development can occur.

 Next steps include amending current R.M. policies to allow for development in flood fringe areas, public consultation with affected ratepayers and additional discussions with provincial agencies on emergency management and the implementation of provincial flood regulations.
-This work is expected to begin in fall 2020.
+This work is expected to begin in early 2021.

-The R.M. is also completing a feasibility study for flood mitigation related to three different levee options in the floodplain.
+The R.M. also completed a feasibility study for flood mitigation related to three different levee options in the floodplain.

 For more information on the floodplain study please contact the Brittney Beckie at firstname.lastname@example.org 306-978-6450.